STUDY JAPANESE ONLINE WITH NATIVES HERE

 Structures of a Language

-At structures are really of paramount importance for you to understand the language, they are what make up a sentence, that is, the more familiar you are, the easier it is for you to assume the idea or the meaning of what is being said.
-Even without having studied it grammatically in depth.
+Structures are truly of utmost importance for you to understand the language; they are what make up a sentence.
+In other words, the more familiar you are, the easier it is for you to infer the idea or meaning of what is being said, even without having studied it grammatically in depth.

 If you don't understand what structures are, I'll give an example in English: